Kids are ready.

 Back in 2018, I wrote a book for my six kids titled A Kids Book About Racism.
 At the time I had 5 kids (4 white and 1 brown) with a new little brown baby on the way.
 Growing up as a black kid in the whitest city in America, it felt important that my kids not only know and understand what racism is but be able to talk about it openly.
 So I did what any dad would do, I wrote a book.
 Not so that we could start the conversation on Racism (we were already having it), but so that they always knew it was an open subject with me, their black dad.
 I’m grateful that my kids, especially my white kids, feel comfortable asking, “Is this racist?” because they heard something at school that didn’t sit well with them.

-We’re going from kids “book” company to kids “media” company.
+We’re no longer just a kids “book” company, but rather a kids “media” company.

 We are A Kids Company About

-We’re making the leap from telling stories in books to 5-9 year-olds, to now telling stories through words, video, audio, and beyond for kids of all ages.
-To put it plainly, we’re a kids media company now.
-We thought it was worth a new name and a brand refresh so that no one got confused that maybe we still just made books.
-So, what are some of those new things we’re introducing to the world?
+We’ve come a long way from where we started, just telling stories in books to 5-9 year-olds, to telling stories through words, video, audio, and beyond for kids of all ages.
+To put it plainly, we’re a kids media company.

 I think we’re in a renaissance in audio for grownups.
 I mean have you listened to Nice White Parents?!
 So good!
 But kids audio has a lot of ground to cover to catch up.
 We want our network to be the destination for kids audio that matters.
 Our shows feature diverse hosts and important topics like climate justice on 1 Point 5, or how to investigate facts on Is That True?, and activism on The Activators!, which is hosted by an 8-year-old by the way!
 We even launched a kids podcast summer camp called Camp Adventure where camp got to be in your living room, in your car on your way to the grocery store, and in your blanket fort in your room.

-As of today we have seven original shows, with three more to launch this year and many more to come next year, with additional seasons for existing shows.
+We have nine original shows, with many more to launching soon, with additional seasons for existing shows.

-A Kids Class About features diverse teachers, thinkers, professionals, creatives, and individuals who talk directly to the kid.
-With classes like Discovering Your Passion with speaker and katalyst Kevin Carroll, Living With Authenticity with stand up comic JJ Barrows, and Being a Musician with singer Liz Vice, there’s something for your kids to enjoy, learn, and take inspiration from.
+Our app features diverse teachers, thinkers, professionals, creatives, and individuals who talk directly to the kid.
+With classes like Discovering Your Passion with speaker and katalyst Kevin Carroll, Understanding Systemic Racism with Jordan Thierry, and A Kids Mindful Moment with Nina Purewal, there’s something for your kids to enjoy, learn, and take inspiration from.

 This isn’t learning how to do math problems like Khan Academy or how to paint dogs on OutSchool.
-These classes tackle real social and emotional questions when it comes to who you are, what you love, where you’re going in life, and what it means to be “you”.
-Broken up into bite-sized chapters around 3-5 minutes long, classes are each about 45 minutes to 1 hour long.
+These videos, classes, and activities tackle real social and emotional questions when it comes to who you are, what you love, where you’re going in life, and what it means to be “you”.
+Broken up into bite-sized chapters around 3-5 minutes long, it's easy to just dive in and snack on something.
 Grownups sign the kid up and kids explore from there.
-Our hope (because let’s be honest when it comes to teenagers everything is “hope”) is that the content resonates with young people and impacts them in the way our books do for younger kids.
+Our hope (because let’s be honest when it comes to teenagers everything is “hope”) is that the content resonates with young people and impacts them in the way our books do!

 You see the thing about kids media these days is it basically has one goal: to entertain.
 That’s good and all and I love toys that can talk as much as the next dad, but these can’t be the only kinds of stories kids hear, see, or read.
 Kids need entertainment, distraction, and fantasy… that’s true.
 But they also need to see themselves in the stories they interact with and more importantly, they need to see their experiences.
 Kids need a space where they learn how to understand and overcome what they face on a day-to-day basis.